dev-pedro/commit-assistant/README.md

-# Commit Assistant - AI Local Models
+# Commit Wizard Pro

-Automatically generate clear and concise commit messages for your Git changes using local AI models integrated with VS Code.
+Automatically generate clear and concise commit messages for your Git changes using local or cloud-based AI models integrated with VS Code.

 ## Features
 - Automatic suggestion of commit messages based on repository changes.
-- Support for multiple local models via LM Studio.
+- Support for both local models via LM Studio and cloud-based models via Google AI (Gemini).
+- Dynamic selection of available models.
-- Choice of message style (standard, detailed, draft).
+- Choice of message style (`default`, `detailed`, `draft`).
 - Configurable notifications for quick feedback.
+- Support for commit messages in multiple languages (`en`, `pt`).
 - User-friendly interface integrated with VS Code's SCM.

 ## Requirements
-- [LM Studio](https://lmstudio.ai/) installed and running locally (default port: 1234).
+- For local models: LM Studio installed and running.
+- For cloud models: A Google AI API Key for Gemini models.
 - Node.js and npm installed for development.
 - Git installed and repository opened in VS Code.